 It’s important to have some clarity about what would you like to feel every day.
 Is it important for you to feel more peaceful, calm, and connected to those around you?
 Do you want to be more in tune with the work you’re doing so it feels more meaningful?

-For example, you’re spending 80% of your time on doing mode.
+For example, you’re spending 80% of your time in doing mode.
 Your goal might be to spend more like 60% of your time in doing mode and 40% of your time in being mode.
-That way, it feel more realistic to you as you’re starting to spend more time getting to know your nervous system and what’s really important to you.
+That way, it feels more realistic to you as you’re starting to spend more time getting to know your nervous system and what’s really important to you.

 Pairing Being and Doing Activities

 Everyone has to define what being mode looks like for them, and it’s different for each person.
-Once you’ve cut back on doing-based activity in your life and inviting more spaciousness in the form of being mode, then you can start pairing some activities.
+Once you’ve cut back on doing-based activities in your life and invited more spaciousness in the form of being mode, then you can start pairing some activities.